NUDelta/ce-platform/README.md

 ```
 Open a separate terminal and navigate to the `ce-platform` directory and run `npm start`.

-Open Mongo Shell (in the original terminal) and try to find users to verify that you're interacting with the correct data.
+Open Mongo Shell in another terminal and try to find users to verify that you're interacting with the correct data.
 ```
 $ mongo
 > use meteor